digiti/styleguides/css.md

 Third-party styles (eg. plugin styles), are placed in the bottom of the CSS file, unless they apply to a distinct part of the page.

-Each distinct part of the page is marked with a comment in caps, and is separated from other parts of the page with **2 spaces**.
+Each distinct part of the page is marked with a comment in caps, and is separated from other parts of the page with **2 line breaks**.

 ```CSS
 /** COMMON **/